-These Kiwi aid workers spent six years in Uganda.
-We were lucky enough to visit them before they moved back to New Zealand.
+These New Zealand aid workers spent six years in Uganda.
+We were lucky enough to visit them before they moved back to Aotearoa.

 For Helen and Timothy Manson, the saying ‘Home is where the heart is’ couldn’t be more true.
 After spending half their married life in Aotearoa, the remarkable couple relocated their love to the most unexpected of places — Uganda, East Africa.